 - Be mindful of the contribution deadline for opposed candidates [F.S.
-106.08(3)(b)]. - Verify delivery of voting equipment to each precinct. - Prepare supplies for Clerks, such as: scratch pads, paper clips, scissors, etc. - Pick up Clerk bags from SOE date to be determined by SOE.

-- Arrange for Precinct clerks to pick up county bags and supplies from your office. - Canvassing Board must attend Canvassing Board meeting called by the SOE to canvass absentee ballots. - Download Precinct add-on sheets from SOE, provide to Clerk or deliver prior to polls opening on election day. - Email final Poll Worker list to SOE.
+106.08(3)(b)]. - Verify delivery of voting equipment to each precinct. - Prepare supplies for Precinct Clerks, such as: scratch pads, paper clips, scissors, etc. - Pick up Precinct Clerk bags from County SOE, date to be determined by County SOE. - Arrange for Precinct Clerks to pick up county bags and supplies from your office. - Canvassing Board must attend Canvassing Board meeting called by the County SOE to canvass vote by mail ballots. - Precinct Clerks are required to update their assigned epoll books the day before the election.
+You will be required to remain at your office until all your Precinct Clerks have completed the updates. - Email final Poll Worker list to County SOE.

-Election Day - On election day you may find yourself wondering what to do with yourself or be so overwhelmed with complaints and running between polling locations that you are ready to pull out your hair.
+Election Day - On Election Day you may find yourself wondering what to do with yourself or be so overwhelmed with complaints and running between polling locations that you are ready to pull out your hair.
 The best advice for the later, just breathe and look towards the end of the tunnel, as after today, things will become somewhat normal again.

-After the close of the polls, your Canvassing Board must be present at SOE office after polls close to canvass any questionable provisional and/or absentee ballots and tabulation of the ballots.
+After the close of the polls, your Canvassing Board must be present at County SOE tabulation center after polls close to canvass any questionable provisional and/or vote by mail ballots and tabulation of the ballots.
+(For more information, refer to Chapter 14 "Canvassing Board Responsibilities".)